sujith-eag/personal-site/content/docs/bash-linux/Terminal-5shell-scripting.md

 ```
 This collects the lines 11-15 of the file `octane.pdb`

-Once the file is saved in the directory, we can ask the shell(bash) to execute it.    <br />
+Once the file is saved in the directory, we can ask the shell(bash) to execute it.
 ***bash [filename]*** runs the commands saved in a file.
 ```c
 $ bash middle.sh